AbdirayimovS/Multiple_Regression_project/README.md

 # Multiple_Regression_project
+team project at Woosong university

 Apex team`s multiple regression project.
-It contains:
+Main objective of the project was to show how to integrate regression solution to real world datasets